MXP2095onetechguy/shutterstock-downloader/readme.md

 # Shutterstock downloader

-This is a userscript that allows downloading of shutterstock images(alamy doesn't work, i have tested it)
+This is a userscript that allows downloading of shutterstock images(alamy does work partially,{problem that the button is not appearing}

 current version: 2.9